Travel Advice for Flying During Coronavirus/COVID-19 We Learned Flying During H1N1

 Should We Cancel Our Trip?
 A Word on Coronavirus/COVID-19

 The WHO declared the Coronavirus outbreak a global pandemic on March 11, 2020.
-There have been more than 118,000 cases reported globally, with over 4200 deaths (the vast majority in mainland China).
-Coronavirus infections have been reported on every continent except Antarctica.
-This is scary stuff, but we’ve been here before.
+As of May 27, 2021 there have been almost 170,000,000 Coronavirus cases globally and over 3,500,000 deaths.
+Coronavirus/COVID-19 infections have been reported on every continent except Antarctica.
+This is scary stuff, WAY worse than the 2009 H1N1 pandemic and could possibly rival the Spanish Flu pandemic of 1918 (which was also H1N1, btw).

-Coronavirus has just been declared a pandemic.
-Thus far, the Canadian government is posting active travel health notices for China, France, Germany,Hong Kong, Iran, Italy, Japan, Singapore, South Korea, and Spain and suggests avoiding cruise travel.
-I am not a doctor or a medical professional, but I would not necessarily cancel a trip (unless it was a cruise or to one of these destinations) just yet.
-I believe health and safety precautions are
+When coronavirus was first declared a pandemic, the Canadian government posted active travel health notices for China, France, Germany,Hong Kong, Iran, Italy, Japan, Singapore, South Korea, and Spain and suggested avoiding cruise travel.
+I am not a doctor or a medical professional, but I would not have cancelled a trip (unless it was a cruise or to one of these destinations) right away.
+I believe health and safety precautions were

 If you have any concerns or questions, please consult with your family doctor or a travel clinic near you.